-Sacred Heart boys are proud of their culture and there is a strong representation in the Kapa Haka, and Tongan and Samoan groups.
+Sacred Heart boys are proud of their culture and there is a strong representation in the Kapa Haka, Tongan and Samoan groups.
 We encourage students of all ages and ethnicities to join a cultural group to strengthen their relationships within the College.

-Our cultural groups perform at the College Fiafia Night and represent the College at the annual ASB Polynesian Festival.
-Kapa Haka students proudly lead the College House Haka competitions and whole-school Haka.
+Our cultural groups perform at the College Fiafia Night and represent the school at the annual ASB Polynesian Festival.
+Kapa Haka students proudly lead the College House Haka competitions, whole-school Haka and school pōwhiris (Māori welcoming ceremonies).

-We celebrate Matariki and Māori Language Week as part of a growing tradition within Sacred Heart.
+We celebrate Matariki (Māori New Year) and Māori Language Week as part of a growing tradition within Sacred Heart.